Cutezjz/AI-Robotics-Austin/README.txt

 Important files
 ======================================================

 All files are documented internally via docstrings.
-To view in depth file documentation run
+To view in-depth file documentation run

 pydoc <file>

+(pydoc documentation for all these has also been placed into the 'doc' subdirectory)

 predict.py
-The predict.py class includes the KNN predictor and various utility functions for predictors
+The predict.py file includes the KNN predictor and various utility functions for predictors

 pf_predict.py
-The pf_predict.py class includes the particle filter predictor
+The pf_predict.py file includes the particle filter predictor (not used in the final solution)

 score.py
 Calculates the average L2 error from each point in the testing data

+visualize.py
+Defines the Visualizer class, which graphically shows actual and predicted paths.